Rupert Kinnard: Biography

 Upon moving to the San Francisco Bay Area in 1986, Kinnard served as art director for the San Francisco Sentinel, where "Cathartic Comics" began running as a weekly strip featured on the editorial page.
-In 1989, the strip began running in S.F.
-Weekly, and also appeared in gay publications in other major cities.
+In 1989, the strip began running in SF Weekly, and also appeared in gay publications in other major cities.
 A collection of the strips was published in 1992 by Alyson Books as B.B. and the Diva with a foreword by Marlon Riggs.
 In 2025, "Ooops..I Just Catharted!
 Fifty Years of Cathartic Comics", the current most complete compilation of the groundbreaking comic strip, was released.
-After leaving S.F.
-Weekly, he became art director of Out/Look, a queer journal.
+After leaving SF Weekly, he became art director of Out/Look, a queer journal.

 After moving back to Portland in 1993, he and six other men formed the Portland chapter of Brother to Brother, a social organization for African-American queer men.

 In April 1996, Kinnard was involved in an automobile accident that left him paralyzed from the waist down, a day after attending his grandmother's funeral just outside of Jonestown, Mississippi.

 He and his partner Scott Stapley were among the plaintiffs in Martinez vs. Kulongoski, an unsuccessful 2008 court challenge to 2004's Oregon Ballot Measure 36, which defined marriage narrowly as the union of a man and a woman.

 Kinnard and Stapley own and operate the Kinley Manor Guest House in Portland.
 He is working on a graphic memoir, to be called The LifeCapsule Project.

 Artistic influences and works

 Kinnard's influences include underground cartoonist Howard Cruse, quadriplegic cartoonist John Callahan, cartoonist and memoirist Alison Bechdel, filmmaker Marlon Riggs, poet Essex Hemphill, cartoonist Lynda Barry, and historian Allan Bérubé.

 Kinnard's writings, illustrations, and cartoons have been published in Meatmen: An Anthology of Gay Male Comics; A Queer Sense of Humor; The Indelible Alison Bechdel: Confessions, Comix, and Miscellaneous Dykes to Watch Out For; Juicy Mother; No Straight Lines; and in LGBTQ publications such as Portland's Just Out, Bay Area Reporter, Chicago's Windy City Times, and the literary lesbian and gay journal Out/Look magazine.

-Through his company, The Rupe Group Graphics, Kinnard has worked with Portland's Black United Front, Portland Storefront Theater, PassinArt, Theater Group, the National Organization for Women, National Lawyers Guild, Cascade AIDS Project, the Workers’ Organizing Committee, Oregonians Against the Death Penalty along with California Newsreel, Gay and Lesbian Press Association, National Lesbian and Gay Journalists Association, Oakland Tribune and San Francisco's Theater Rhinoceros.
+Through his company, The Rupe Group Graphics, Kinnard has worked with Portland's Black United Front, Portland Storefront Theater, PassinArt, Theater Group, the National Organization for Women, National Lawyers Guild, CAP Northwest (formerly Cascade AIDS Project), the Workers’ Organizing Committee, and Oregonians Against the Death Penalty, along with California Newsreel, Gay and Lesbian Press Association, National Lesbian and Gay Journalists Association, Oakland Tribune, and San Francisco's Theater Rhinoceros.